 - Post many of their roles to their LinkedIn pages

 - Many roles tend to be 3 – 6 months

 - Offer a few temporary document review roles (but not as often as DA Solutions)

 - Some document review roles require previous experience with Relativity; if you don’t have this, DA Solutions work with outsourcers which don’t require prior experience and will train you how to use the software.
 You can complete a short project with DA Solutions, lean how to use Relativity and you’ll be eligible for a much wider range of roles.

 If you do end up signing up for an agency, give us a heads up and we might be able to provide you with a referral name to mention when you meet them.
-If you end up getting a role through the agency, let us know and we’ll give you a cut of the reward…
+If you end up getting a role through the agency, please do let us know…